Legal aid in proceedings in France

 If, in the end, you do not meet the conditions for legal aid, you will be obliged to reimburse the costs that you have been exempted from or that the State has paid you.

-The request for legal aid may be made before the start of the proceedings and until the end of the case.
+In general, the application for legal aid can be made before the start of the proceedings and until the end of the case.

-However, costs incurred before the decision of the legal aid office are not covered by theAJ: titleContent.
-Therefore, if you paid a fee before receiving this decision, it will not be refunded to you.
+In all circumstances, costs incurred before the decision of the legal aid office are not covered by theAJ: titleContent.
+Therefore, if you paid a fee prior to receiving this decision, it will not be refunded.

-How to apply for legal aid depends on the jurisdiction in which your case is before.
+How to apply for legal aid depends on the court before which your case is brought.

 Répondez aux questions successives et les réponses s’afficheront automatiquement